Kotlin/kotlin-spark-api/README.md

 # Kotlin Spark API

----

 Your next API to work with  [Spark](https://spark.apache.org/)

-One day this should become part of https://github.com/apache/spark of repository.
+We are looking to have this as a part of https://github.com/apache/spark repository.
 Consider this as beta-quality software.

 ## Goal